 Hoots’ dad competed in swimming and he learned how to swim at an early age.
 Still, Hoots didn’t want to be a swimmer, but an Ironman.
-Not the kind of Ironman triathletes compete in; here, we’re talking about a different type of Ironman.
+Not the kind of Ironman triathletes compete in—we’re talking about a different type of Ironman.

-Surfing at the beaches of Australia is lovely, but dangerous.
-Powerful currents can quickly pull down even the strongest.
-In response to the large number of drowning accidents at the end of the nineteenth century, Surf Lifesaving clubs began appearing, where the first two were formed in Sydney shortly after 1900.
-So, the organization concerning lifesaving and knowing how to swim has a long and strong tradition in Australia.
+Surfing at Australian beaches is lovely, but dangerous.
+Powerful currents can quickly pull down even the strongest surfers.
+In response to the large number of drowning accidents, at the end of the nineteenth century Surf Lifesaving clubs began appearing.
+The first two were formed in Sydney shortly after 1900.
+The organization concerning lifesaving and knowing how to swim has a long and strong tradition in Australia.

-The lifeguards competed in running, swimming, surfski and paddle board.
+The lifeguards competed in running, swimming, surfski (lifesaving competitions with a long, narrow kayak) and paddle board.
 The different parts were then combined to crown the most well-rounded athlete.
-Running on the beach was combined with a section each of: swimming (400 meters), paddle board (600 meters) and surfski (800 meters), where the competitors were to round floating buoys.
+Running on the beach was combined with a section each of: swimming (400m), paddle board (600m) and surfski (800m), where the competitors were to round floating buoys.

 The first Ironman Championship was held in 1966 and the competition has only become more popular ever since.
 Ky Hurst won the Australian Ironman Championship four years in a row in 1999–2002.
 Hurst was also a solid pool swimmer.
-He trained together with world record holder Grant Hackett and tried to qualify for the Olympics in 1,500 meters freestyle in both 2000 and 2004.
+He trained together with world record-holder Grant Hackett and tried to qualify for the Olympics in 1,500m freestyle in both 2000 and 2004.
 His best time on this distance was 15:17.
-Following this, Hurst decided to instead focus on open water swimming and he participated in both the 2008 and 2012 Olympics in Beijing and London respectively, where his best result was coming in eleventh.
-Hurst is still to this day a big profile and can be seen in television shows such as Dancing With The Stars as well as, obviously, in sports programs.
+Following this, Hurst decided to instead focus on open water swimming.
+He participated in both the 2008 and 2012 Olympics in Beijing and London respectively where his best result was coming in eleventh.
+Hurst is still famous and can be seen in sports programs as well as pop culture shows like Dancing With The Stars.

-Simon “Hoots” Huitenga wanted to follow in the footprints of Ky Hurst and started to train with great intensity from the age of fifteen.
-He swam five mornings a week, whereas he worked on various components in the afternoon.
-More than 20 hours of training a week, month after month.
+Simon “Hoots” Huitenga wanted to follow in the footsteps of Ky Hurst and started to train with great intensity at the age of 15.
+He swam five mornings a week, and worked on various components in the afternoon, adding up to more than 20 hours of training a week, month after month.
 Even though he won the Western Australia championships, he was still unable to challenge the absolute top swimmers due to his small frame.
-Being 5’9’’ tall and weighing 160 pounds represented a disadvantage when it came to handling the water vessels as good as his role model Ky Hurst, who was 6’6’’ and weighed 200 pounds.
+Being 5’9’’ and weighing 160 pounds was a disadvantage when it came to handling the water vessels as well as his role model Ky Hurst, who was 6’6’’ and weighed 200 pounds.

-Inspired by Hurst’s path to the Olympics, Hoots decided at the age of 22 to change track to open water swimming.
+Inspired by Hurst’s path to the Olympics, Hoots decided at the age of 22 to change his track to open water swimming.
 There was only one problem: Hoots wasn’t a particularly strong swimmer.
 In order to fix this, he turned to Matt Magee in the Perth City Swimming Club, whom he considered the best coach in the area.
-However, the grizzled Magee found Hoots about as welcome as a tapeworm – he just couldn’t see how Hoots would fit into the training team: Too old.
-Too mediocre.
-Too inquisitive.
+However, the grizzled Magee found Hoots about as welcome as a tapeworm—he just couldn’t see how Hoots would fit into the training team: too old, too mediocre, too inquisitive.
 Nothing but trouble for a group running like clockwork.
-Disappointed, Hoots went down to the ocean where he during a long swimming session formulated his tactics for persuading Magee.
+Disappointed, Hoots went down to the ocean where he, during a long swimming session, formulated his plan for persuading Magee.
 Back at the Perth City Swimming Club, he finally managed to persuade the coach.